uber/mockolo/README.md

 }
 ```

-In your test, you can use the mock as follows:
+Now the mock can be used in a test as follows:

 ```swift
 func testMock() {